 See more on Travel Regulations in Vietnam during COVID-19

 Vietnam has not laid out any specific plans for vaccine passports, but there are positive signs that the idea will be implemented soon after the COVID cases in the country are under control.
-On the bright side, the government is carrying out mass testing and vaccination scheme for the citizens.
+On the bright side, the government is carrying out mass testing and vaccination schemes for the citizens.
 WHO also encourages everyone to get COVID shots to protect themselves and others while on the road.
 So before embarking on flights to Vietnam, it is a good idea to research the CDC’s advice for vaccinated and unvaccinated passengers.

 Though with many similar cultural traits and natural scenery, Vietnam is still a top travel destination for visitors from neighboring Asian countries.
-Among which, Chinese visitors take up the majority, followed by Korean and Southeast Asian travelers.
-In addition to that, since the first international flights resumed are between Asian countries, there are high chances that Asian visitors are among the first groups to return to Vietnam.
+Among these, Chinese visitors take up the majority, followed by Korean and Southeast Asian travelers.
+In addition to that, since the first international flights resumed are between Asian countries, there are high chance that Asian visitors are among the first groups to return to Vietnam.

 One of the many attractions in Vietnam is the stunning beaches.
 One may say that the coastal scenery in Vietnam is no different than that of Thailand or Malaysia, but it’s the impressive culture, divine food, and hospitality that set Vietnam apart from other Asia’s tourism hubs.
 Vietnam beaches have something to offer for everyone, serving as lovely locations for Vietnamese and Chinese girls to sunbathe and have a good time.

 Vietnam is a picturesque delight — a country with a rich history.
 Around 80% of foreign tourism spending in Vietnam comes from Asian countries such as Japan, China, South Korea, and Taiwan.
-Although the COVID-19 pandemic hit it hard, its effects are subsiding, and once the tourism sector is fully operational, it will become a go-to-spot once again.
+Although the COVID-19 pandemic hit it hard, its effects are subsiding, and once the tourism sector is fully operational, it will become a go-to spot once again.